Joe Jordan: Southampton

-Aged 32, in 1984 Jordan returned to England, signing for Southampton manager Lawrie McMenemy for £150,000.
-In his first season there he shared 34 league and cup goals partnering Steve Moran up front.
-Jordan played for Saints in that season's UEFA Cup, drawing 0–0 at home against Hamburger SV before elimination after an away leg 2–0 defeat to goals by Manfred Kaltz and Mark McGhee.
+Aged 32, Jordan returned to England in 1984, signing for Southampton, managed by Lawrie McMenemy, for £150,000.
+In his first season there he and strike partner Steve Moran shared 34 league and cup goals up front.
+Jordan played for the Saints in that season's UEFA Cup, drawing 0–0 at home against Hamburger SV before being eliminated after a 2–0 away leg defeat to goals by Manfred Kaltz and Mark McGhee.
 Southampton finished fifth in the Football League First Division that season.
 Jordan was their league top scorer with 12 goals from his total league and cup tally of 16.
-Moran's 18 was higher when totalling league and cup strikes.
-This is Southampton's second highest ever league finish (surpassed only by finishing second the season before).
-Fifth would have earned a UEFA Cup place.
-However, English clubs started a ban that season following the Heysel Stadium Disaster.
+Moran outscored Jordan when including league and cup goals with a total of 18 goals.
+This remains Southampton's second highest ever league finish, surpassed only by finishing second the season before.
+Fifth would have earned a UEFA Cup place, but English clubs started a European ban that season following the Heysel Stadium Disaster.

 In summer 1985, McMenemy left, replaced by Chris Nicholl who Jordan "didn't know" and would "never get to know".
 Jordan then severely damaged his knee in a training ground collision with reserve goalkeeper Phil Kite.
-Cartilage and medial-ligament injury meant he was out of the first team until March.
+Cartilage and medial ligament injury meant he was out of the first team until March 1986.
 He then lost his place in the first team in summer 1986 when the club signed Colin Clarke.
-Jordan scored for Saints in the 1986-87 Football League Cup September 3–0 home win versus Swindon Town.
+Jordan scored for Saints in September 1986 in a 3–0 home win in the Football League Cup against Swindon Town.
 That was his only game in Southampton's run to that season's semi-final.

 Bristol City

-Aged 35, in February 1987 Jordan free transferred to Bristol City, where he finished his playing career.
+Aged 35, Jordan completed a free transfer to Bristol City in February 1987, where he finished his playing career.
 He was also player-manager from 1988 to 1989.
 In 57 Bristol City appearances he scored eight goals, all of which were when City were in the Football League Third Division.